-When metadata information is needed for a class, and the metadata for that class has not already been loaded, the metadata is searched for as follows: META-INF/package.jdo, WEB-INF/package.jdo, package.jdo, <package>/.../<package>/package.jdo, and <package>/<class>.jdo.
+When metadata information is needed for a class, and the metadata for that class has not already been loaded, the metadata is searched for as follows: META-INF/package.jdo, WEB-INF/package.jdo, package.jdo, package./-class.jdo.
 Once metadata for a class has been loaded, the metadata will not be replaced in memory as long as the class is not garbage collected.
 Therefore, metadata contained higher in the search order will always be used instead of metadata contained lower in the search order.

-Similarly, when mapping metadata information is needed for a class, and the mapping metadata for that class has not already been loaded, the mapping metadata is searched for as follows: META-INF/package-mySQL.orm, WEB-INF/package-mySQL.orm, package-mySQL.orm, <package>/.../<package>//class-name>-mySQL.orm.
-Once mapping metadata for a class has been loaded, it will not be replaced as long as the class is not garbage collected.
+Similarly, when mapping metadata information is needed for a class, and the mapping metadata for that class has not already been loaded, the mapping metadata is searched for as follows: META-INF/package-mySQL.orm, WEB-INF/package-mySQL.orm, package-mySQL.orm, cpackage/class-name-mySQL.orm, Once mapping metadata for a class has been loaded, it will not be replaced as long as the class is not garbage collected.
 Therefore, mapping metadata contained higher in the search order will always be used instead of metadata contained lower in the search order.